 Our audiences love our mixture of old and new voices.
 We have a great track record in presenting a diverse range of speakers, and we’ve started a profit-sharing scheme in acknowledgement of the resources required to attend and present at events.
 We can also provide some bursaries for speakers who would benefit from assistance with funds for travel, childcare etc. Please also read our Guidance for Speakers before submitting your proposal.
 Our events have a code of conduct designed to help everyone enjoy the event.

-This call for proposals closes at 23:59 (London time) on 10 June 2019.
+This call for proposals closed on 17 June 2019.
 Our international Programme Committee will review proposals over the following weeks and you should hear from us in mid-late July.
 If you have any questions please email us at firstname.lastname@example.org.